 During his career, Haitham received many Awards and Fellowships: The Council for Higher Education PhD and Postdoctoral fellowships, The Satell MIT-Technion Postdoctoral Fellowship for brightest PhD students, the Ministry of Science, Technology, and Space travel Grant; Merit Award from ISOBM conference, Research Excellence Award by the Technion and others.

-On 2019, Dr. Amal was appointed as an Assistant professor (Senior Lecturer) in the Institute for Drug Research, School of Pharmacy, Faculty of Medicine at the Hebrew University.
 The Amal lab uses advanced omics technologies combined with bioinformatics, pharmacological, biochemical, biological, and behavioral methods to study ASD, AD and other neurological disorders.
 Further, the Amal lab is interested in the role of nitric oxide and S-nitrosylation in these disorders.
 The ultimate goal of the Amal lab is to the understand the molecular mechanisms, discover novel therapeutic strategies and detect early biomarkers for diagnosis in ASD, AD, and other neurological disorders.

 The Amal lab uses a multidisciplinary approach to dissect the molecular mechanism and discover drug targets and biomarkers for neurological disorders using transgenic mouse models and clinical samples.
 They use the state-of-the-art of omics technologies combined with bioinformatics and big data analysis, biochemical, biological, pharmacological and behavioral tools.